Xrymka/Portfolio/phpmailer/README.md

 - Used by many open-source projects: WordPress, Drupal, 1CRM, SugarCRM, Yii, Joomla! and many more
 - Integrated SMTP support - send without a local mail server
 - Send emails with multiple TOs, CCs, BCCs and REPLY-TOs
-- Multipart/alternative emails for mail clients that do not read HTML email
+- Multipart/alternative emails for mail company:s that do not read HTML email
 - Support for UTF-8 content and 8bit, base64, binary, and quoted-printable encodings
 - SMTP authentication with LOGIN, PLAIN, NTLM, CRAM-MD5 and Google's XOAUTH2 mechanisms over SSL and TLS transports
 - Error messages in 47 languages!